Ireland’s AI revolution: Minister Pat Breen hosts Digital 9 EU conference

 Art and the machine

 It would be remiss to assume that AI has purely enterprise-oriented applications.
-This is no better encapsulated in Artomatix, a creative start-up which aims to address an issue with creating digital content, particularly 3D content – it “takes too long and costs too much” as co-founder and COO of Artomatix explained.
+This is no better encapsulated in Artomatix, a creative start-up which aims to address an issue with creating digital content – particularly 3D content, which “takes too long and costs too much” as co-founder and COO Bart Kiss explained.

-Automation and creativity may seem, at the face of it, to not be things which can be married successfully, but for Artomatix, their goal is to simple; help artists utilise technology to the best of their ability.
+Automation and creativity may seem, at the face of it, to not be things that can be married successfully.
+But, for Artomatix, their goal is simple: help artists utilise technology to the best of their ability.

 “I think AI is just another tool in the toolbox of the artist,” Kiss said.